vitreodev/parity-vitreo/README.md

 1. Copy `./scripts/parity.service` to your
 `systemd` user directory (usually `~/.config/systemd/user`).
-2. To configure Parity Ethereum, write a `/etc/parity/config.toml` config file, see [Configuring Parity Ethereum](https://paritytech.github.io/wiki/Configuring-Parity) for details.
+2. To configure Parity Vitreo, write a `/etc/parity/config.toml` config file, see [Configuring Parity Ethereum](https://paritytech.github.io/wiki/Configuring-Parity) for details.

-## Parity Ethereum toolchain
+## Parity Vitreo toolchain

 In addition to the Parity Vitreo client, there are additional tools in this repository available: